 Apart from Microsoft, my students at DHBW Friedrichshafen also benefit from the learnings and mistakes I made along my way.
 I always try to give people the chance to learn from my mistakes and not to make them as well.

 What advice would you give to someone who is thinking about studying for an MBA?

-Do it – it changed my life for good.
+Do it – become one of the MBA success stories – it changed my life for the better.
 In Germany, there are thousands of students and it’s very tough to stand out.
 An MBA is still very special.

 And only companies that really value the benefits of an MBA will pay for it, support you and help you grow and develop.
 That’s the huge chance I did not see five years ago, but have experienced since then.
 If you want to know how many chances and options there are out there, do an MBA to become a general expert.

 What are the next steps for you on your career journey?